 Teaching Large Classes: Engagement, Management, and Integrity

 Teaching large classes can present unique challenges, including how to build rapport with and engage students, manage large amounts of grading, use TAs effectively, and how to handle issues related to academic honesty.
 In this session, faculty will explore these challenges and discuss evidence-based strategies to make large classes more manageable and enjoyable for faculty and students alike.

 Learning Through Discussion: Three Steps to Effective Facilitation

 Discussions can be meaningful and engaging learning experiences: dynamic, eye-opening, and generative.
 However, challenges can arise in the form of unequal participation, unclear learning outcomes, or difficult topics that turn into difficult classroom moments.
 In this session, faculty will explore a three-step process to ensure that students understand the why and how of discussion, and leave class with clear take-aways.
 With intentional planning and facilitation, faculty can work to ensure that students learn as much as possible from classroom conversations.

-In a 15-minute session, faculty members will learn about pedagogical approaches and strategies which address the selected topic.
+In a 30-minute session, faculty members will learn about evidence-based teaching strategies which address the selected topic.

-A 60-minute session includes all of components listed above, plus a more robust discussion of the topic with peers, the opportunity to try out a strategy with their colleagues, and time to begin planning how they could implement strategies into their classes.
+A 90-minute session includes all of the components listed above, plus a more nuanced discussion of the topic, the opportunity to try out strategies with colleagues, and time to begin planning how faculty could implement the strategies into their classes.